 For example, donor advised funds are a great tool to help investors maximize the tax benefits of charitable giving.
 But if you’re not charitably inclined or passionate about the cause, are you actually better off?
 If you are charitably inclined, making a big donation the year you sell your business (and are paying tax at the highest marginal rates) can really pay off.

-Darrow Wealth Management is a financial advisor for business owners
+Darrow Wealth Management is a financial advisor for business owners (current and former)

-You can only spend a dollar once, so it’s critical to have professional support when deciding what to do with the money from the sale of your business.
+You can only spend a dollar once.
+So it’s critical to have professional support when deciding what to do with the money from the sale of your business.
 Our Private Wealth Management Program aims to help business owners manage their personal finances while running a company and eventually successfully transition to retirement.
 If you’ve recently sold a business, speak with a Darrow Wealth Advisor today.